bgrozev/flip/README.md

 * The wind at the given altitude (the altitude of the first of the two points).
 * The time difference between the two points.

-This means we assume the wind affects us instantaneously (we have inertia).
+This means we assume the wind affects us instantaneously (we have zero inertia).
 This is not realistic, but we make that assumption while planning anyway.
 Presumably if the wind shear is strong enough to make a practical difference we shouldn't be flying canopies :)